swordalt/phigros-chart-downloader/README.md

 > This project relies on a 3rd-party repository for assets.
 Refrain from making issues here about new songs not being added.

 > [!TIP]
-> Most charts will have visual bugs when played in Phira.
-This is because of Phira's limited support for the official Phigros format.
+> Most charts will have visual bugs when played in [Phira](github.com/teamflos/phira).
+Most other chart players may not even support the official format.

 ## Usage